-D.4.1.11.
-Environmental Corridors and Linkages
+D.4.1.15.
+Linkages

-- The Town encourages the connection of features within the Natural Environment System and adjacent to its boundaries using Environmental Corridors, and ecological Linkages, where feasible. - 2.
-The Town will promote the ecological rehabilitation of Environmental Corridors, Linkages, and Corridor Areas as they become identified. - Corridor Areas are encouraged to regenerate to more natural conditions with the eventual aim of their reclassification to Significant Natural Areas.
+- 1. The Town encourages the connection of features within the Natural Environment System and adjacent to its boundaries using corridors and ecological Linkages, where feasible. - 2.
+The Town will promote the ecological rehabilitation of Linkages as they become identified. - 3.
+Linkages are encouraged to regenerate to more natural conditions.
 In this regard, the Town will encourage the implementation of voluntary Conservation Easements or Stewardship Agreements with the owners of lands with these Natural Environment System Features. - 4.
-Where an environmental Linkage area has been identified on Schedule D: Natural Environment System Features or through further study, and in instances where a development proposal may impact upon it, an Environmental Impact Study may be required. - 5.
-The Town will require that Linkages, as identified on Schedule D: Natural Environment System Features or through further study, be incorporated and protected through future land use planning studies, as well as development and redevelopment. - 6.
-In an effort to provide Linkages between features, the Town will continue to support a program for the naturalization and revegetation of Parks, Open Space and Stormwater Management Areas, where appropriate.
+The Town's Natural Areas Inventory considers Linkages.
+Some Linkages are identified on Schedule D: Natural Environment System Features.
+Linkages will be identified on a case-by-case basis through an Environmental Impact Study or further study.
+Additional Linkages will be identified and mapped through future amendments to this Plan and the implementing zoning by-law. - 5.
+Where a Linkage area has been identified on Schedule D: Natural Environment System Features or through further study, and in instances where a development proposal may impact upon it, an Environmental Impact Study may be required. - 6.
+The Town will require that Linkages, as identified on Schedule D: Natural Environment System Features or through further study, be incorporated and protected through future land use planning studies, as well as development and redevelopment. - 7.
+In an effort to provide Linkages between features, the Town will continue to support a program for the naturalization and revegetation of Parks, Open Space and stormwater management areas, where appropriate.